Thodoris-P/api-aggregation/ApiAggregation/README.md

 - I tried to tackle each and every requirement in the task description, and I think that finally backfired.
 - Given more time I would have made the code more testable and added more unit tests (test coverage is low).
   - For example, some classes have more than one responsibility, some classes use the stopwotch directly, etc.
+- Apply better, more robust error handling and catch all possible exceptions.
 - I would have also logged more consistently.
 - I chose Microsoft HybridCache for caching, but it was a bit difficult to set up in tests and I used that github issue (https://github.com/dotnet/extensions/issues/5763)
 - It did not occur to me to implement change password or password reset.
 (Yet again it is an in-memory store).
 - I would have liked to provide a proper swagger with all the endpoints, contracts, and examples.
 - I also did not have the time to sort out the mess in Program.cs and the duplicate code for setting up resilience for every httpclient
 - I'd like to add more meaningful filters so that a better response can be provided.
+- Solve all the warnings
 - Write a better README.md (going more into implementation details and why things are the way they are).
 - Many more